 Entra ID administrative units help organizations implement least privilege access by allowing them to restrict the scope of role assignments to specific groups of users.
 Let’s see some of the use cases where we can use administrative units to implement the least privileged access in Entra ID for enhanced security.

 An organization can create an administrative unit for its engineering team in Entra ID (Azure AD).
-By assigning the Group Administrator role to users within that unit, the engineers gain the ability to manage users and groups in Azure AD, specifically within their department, without having access to other departments’ users and groups.
+By assigning the Group Administrator role to users within that unit, the engineers gain the ability to manage users and groups in Entra ID, specifically within their department, without having access to other departments’ users and groups.

 When multiple projects are running concurrently, each project can have its own administrative unit with project-specific administrators.
 This approach provides isolation and control over user & group management within each project, improving security and project management.